 Riding at night is reasonably safe if you equip yourself correctly.
 You must use at least a headlight and large, bright rear reflector.
 A taillight and additional reflectors can make you more visible, and are required by law in some places.
 Brightly colored clothing can also help, as can reflective strips on your baggage, clothing, or helmet.
 Reflective patches on the backs of your gloves allow you to make a flashing turn signal by rotating a wrist.

 If you are properly equipped, riding at night is not much different from riding in daylight hours, though some situations are better avoided because of increased risk of physical attack or of a crash.

 To ride comfortably in wet weather, you need to equip your bicycle with fenders, and carry rain clothing.
 Also be aware of the reduced traction and poorer brake performance in wet weather.
-Equip yourself, use reasonable caution and don't let messy conditions keep you off your bike.
+Dress in layers in cold weather, andf pay exrta attention to the road surface.
+Equip yourself, use reasonable caution and don't let the weatherkeep you off your bike.